-Nigeria is a vibrant and lively country where businesses have thrived in recent years.
-This can be seen with Nigeria now being the largest economy in Africa.
+Nigeria is a vibrant and lively country where businesses thrive.
+This is evident with Nigeria now being the largest economy in Africa.
 The potential here is huge – we invite you to be part of Nigeria’s rise!
-When visiting Nigeria you should keep in mind certain aspects, as outlined below.
+When visiting Nigeria, you should keep in mind certain aspects, as outlined below.

 Travelling to Nigeria requires obtaining a VISA for visitors from most countries.
 We recommend up-front VISA applications.
 This can be done by applying to the Nigerian embassy in your country.
-Be advised that it can take 2-4 weeks to get your VISA issuance.
-Alternatively, it is possible to get a VISA on arrival in Nigeria.
-This can however be quite a slow process at the airport.
+Be advised that it can take 2-4 weeks to get your VISA .
+VISA on arrival is obtainable in Nigeria but may take a little more time to process.

 Upon your first visit you will be granted a single entry VISA.
-This can be converted into a multiple entry VISA once you visit Nigeria more often.
-Want to know your costs for a single and / or multiple entry VISA?
-Check the list of fees per country.
+This can be converted into a multiple entry VISA as your visits become frequent.
+To know your costs for a single and / or multiple entry VISA Check the list of fees per country.

 Traveling in Nigeria

-Traveling through the country is easy in Nigeria.
-Despite the fact that the country is huge, there are ample options.
-When you want to travel between different states, it is most common to take the airplane due to large distances.
-There are many internal flights daily between all major cities in Nigeria (Lagos, Abuja, Kano, Port Harcourt, etc.).
-Nigeria has numerous reliable and safe domestic airlines.
+Traveling through the country is easy.
+Despite the fact that the country is large, there are ample options.
+When you want to travel between different states, it is most common to take the airplane due to long distances.
+There are many local flights daily between all major cities in Nigeria (Lagos, Abuja, Kano, Port Harcourt, etc.).
+Nigeria has several reliable and safe domestic airlines.

 If you want to travel within a state, the main way to go is by road.
 Additionally, there are heavy investments in the development of the Nigerian railway system.
 Currently, trains run everyday between Abuja and Kaduna.
-The railroads will be expanded fast to many large cities.
+The rail routes will be expanded fast to many large cities.

 - Nigeria is a large and generally safe country, but it has regions that need caution when traveling.
-The North East and the Niger delta areas are volatile and should be treated with added caution before traveling.
+Some areas in the North East and the Niger Delta are volatile and should be treated with added caution especially when travelling by road.

 There is a large number of reputable hotels in Nigeria with international standards.
-Large brands like Hilton and Sheraton are available within all major cities.
-Traveling to a specific city and not exactly sure on which hotel to take?
-Please contact us for advice!
+Popular brands like Hilton and Sheraton are spread over major cities.
+For more information on hotels Please contact us for advice!

 Five reasons to visit

 Besides business, there are many other reasons to visit our beautiful country.
-A comprehensive selection of most important reasons to come and experience Nigeria yourselves:
+Below is a comprehensive selection of most important reasons to come and experience Nigeria yourselves:

 Our people are amongst the most welcoming in the world.
-Enjoy generous hospitality and be treated as you are on of the Nigerian.
-Laughing, crying and arguing like you know them all your life!
+Enjoy generous hospitality and be treated as if you are a Nigerian.
+Laughing, crying and arguing like you have known them all your life!

 We have some very nice attractions around the country.
 Some of the sights you definitely want to check out include:

-- Nike art centre (see photo below) & Lekki market (Lagos)
+- Nike art gallery (see photo below) & Lekki market (Lagos)